 = total time it takes for our monkey to type something of the correct length.

 = total amount of time they monkeys are given to finish their job.

 Finally, let’s not leave our monkey all alone – monkeys needs friends.
 Let’s let lots of monkeys all have their own typewriters, typing away together, each racing to be the first one to have their own book.
 We can use for this:

-= Number of Monkeys Trying$
+= Number of Monkeys Trying

 This will be all the information we need for a formula.
 What we want is the probability that some monkey eventually produces something coherent within the allotted amount of time.
 First things first – how many potential books will each monkey produce?
 The answer to this is the total time divided by the time it takes to produce on such book – this is .
 If we have different monkey all doing this, the total of number of documents that will be produced by all the monkeys cumulatively is .
 Secondly, we need to know how likely it is that each possible book will actually “make sense” – how many books will have only words with no nonsense?
 This is a similar question to asking how likely it is to flip heads a bunch of times in a row – we multiply the probability to itself the correct number of times.
 This gives us a probability of that one of works produced is actually made up of words, and a probability of of failure.
 To calculate the probability that every attempt will fail, you take the probability of failure and raise it to the power of the number of attempts.
-The final formula we obtain for the overall probability that we will be able to publish the first ever book written by a monkey is
+The final formula we obtain for the overall probability that we will not be publishing the first ever book written by a monkey is

 So, now we ask – what can we do with this?
 What kinds of values do we get out of this formula?